 Applications for the loans are now being accepted via the Student Finance website.

 Applications for the loan will be made via the Student Finance website.
-We expect the application system to open from the end of July.
 In order to apply you will need:

 The loans are intended for English students.
 However, Scottish, Welsh or Northern Irish students are also eligible - providing they've lived in England for at least three years for a reason other than study.